MicrosoftDocs/power-platform/power-platform/admin/notifications-explained.md

 ![Service restored email banner](../admin/media/service-restored-banner.png "Service restored email banner")

 ## Maintenance communications
-Planned maintenance includes updates and changes to the Customer Engagement service to provide increased stability, reliability, and performance.
+Planned maintenance includes updates and changes to the Dynamics 365 apps service to provide increased stability, reliability, and performance.
 Planned and unplanned maintenance emails can be identified by the light-orange banner.

 ![Planned and unplanned maintenance banner](../admin/media/maintenance-banner.png "Planned and unplanned maintenance banner")